commschamp/cc.mqttsn.libs/README.md

 connection type is supported.

 # How to Build
+This project has several external dependencies.
+It is highly recommended to use the [cc.cmake](https://github.com/commschamp/cc.cmake) project to bring in all the necessary components of the [CommsChampion Ecosystem](https://commschamp.github.io) (including this one as well) into a third party project.

-Detailed instructions on how to build and install all the components can be found in [doc/BUILD.md](doc/BUILD.md) file.
+Detailed instructions on how to build sources of **this** particular repository can be found in [doc/BUILD.md](doc/BUILD.md) file.

 # Branching Model